BackSeatGamerCode/FactorioSDK/README.md

 When setting up this reward on the BackSeatGamer server, simply make the command `spawn_biter`, and when the reward is redeemed, BackSeatGamer will execute the Factorio command `/spawn_biter` which will spawn the biter.

-The `commands.add_command` takes three arguements.
+The `commands.add_command` takes three arguments.
 The first is the name of the command which is used to invoke it.
 If this were `test`, then to execute it, we would need to issue the console command `/test` in game.
-The second arguement is to provide help text for the command (displayed when the player issues `/h spawn_biter`).
-The final arguement is the name of the function to execute when the command is run.
-If in the first line, I had named the function `my_func`, then this arguement would need to be `my_func` instead (**NOTE**: Do not surround the last arguement with quotes).
+The second argument is to provide help text for the command (displayed when the player issues `/h spawn_biter`).
+The final argument is the name of the function to execute when the command is run.
+If in the first line, I had named the function `my_func`, then this argument would need to be `my_func` instead (**NOTE**: Do not surround the last argument with quotes).
 Best practice is to define each of your functions first, and then keep all of the `commands.add_command` statements at the end of the file.

 To test lua commands in game, you can simply issue the console command `/c [lua code]`.
 Technically, you could create a reward with this value and the lua code would be executed, however, this is not advised due to the character limit of reward commands.